PiggyPiglet/MaxBansPortAB/README.md

 # MaxBans Port - AdvancedBan

+MaxBans is a popular bans plugin similar to AdvancedBan.
+A member of the community called Yive made an online banlist for maxbans that you could download and host yourself for an online banlist.
+This software is almost exactly the same as the original banlist, just with some changes to the code to make it work with AdvancedBan.

-This software is made by [Yive](http://yive.me), all credit goes to him.
+NOTE: This software is made by [Yive](http://yive.me), all credit goes to him.
 I have simply just changed it up a little bit to work with AdvancedBan.

 # Support